Hybrid & Electric Vehicles in Lymington, Hampshire

 Hyundai currently has two electric cars currently in the range:

 The Hyundai IONIQ Electric offers a range of up to 174-miles on electric power alone.
 This 100% electric car is even made from recycled and recyclable materials where possible to reduce your impact on the environment further.
 The 28-kWh battery pack can be recharged to 80% in as little as 30 minutes and a full charge costs as little as £2.

-All brand-new electric Hyundai models come with a 5-year unlimited mileage warranty and are eligible for a Government grant up to £3,500.
+All brand-new electric Hyundai models come with a 5-year unlimited mileage warranty and are eligible for a Government grant of up to £3,500.

-Hyundai hybrids and plug-ins cars
+Hyundai hybrids and plug-in cars

-Hyundai has three hybrid cars:
+Hyundai has three hybrid cars in the range:

 The Hyundai IONIQ Plug-in hybrid can drive in full EV mode for 39-miles before calling into action its 141PS petrol engine.
-The petrol engine extends the range to over 300-miles and can be used as a back-up or as the main power source to suit the journey ahead.
+The petrol engine extends the range to over 300-miles and can be used as a backup or as the main power source to suit the journey ahead.
 The engine and electric motor work seamlessly together for a sweet drive.

 The Hyundai KONA Hybrid never needs plugging in.
 Instead, the 1.6 GDi petrol engine charges the battery pack powering the electric motors.
 The petrol engine kicks in more of the time than the plug-in so use more fuel, but the efficiency is still awesome.
 Drive-in EV mode and you’ll use no petrol around town.
 Now that’s smart.

 The difference between Hyundai Hybrid and Electric cars